Joyful Photo of a Pair at Notre-Dame Before the Fire Goes Viral

-A search to find the man and child captured in a infectiously joyful photo in front of Notre Dame Cathedral before the destructive fire has gone viral on social media.
+A search to find the man and child captured in an infectiously joyful photo in front of Notre Dame Cathedral before the destructive fire has gone viral on social media.

 The picture shows the man twirling the young girl around in front of the world-famous landmark.
 They’re all smiles, and 23-year-old tourist from Michigan, Brooke Windsor, who snapped the shot says she captured the scene just moments before the storied cathedral became engulfed in flames.
 The duo appears to be thrilled, a sentiment no doubt shared by countless visitors every day over the years.